 - Great Divide Basin Segment.
 The Continental Divide splits in central Wyoming, so as to encircle the Great Divide Basin.
 The CDT generally follows the eastern rim of the Basin.
 Wild horses are commonly seen.
 Water sources are infrequent, but have been improved by BLM and are generally of good quality.

 - Ferris Mountains Segment.
 This is a largely cross-country alternative route that CDTS advocated because of its scenic qualities.
-These days, however, it is rarely followed because of offroad relocations that have improved the designated route.
+These days, however, it is rarely (if ever) followed because of relocations that have improved the designated route.

 - Sierra Madre Segment.
 This portion of the Trail, from Rawlins south to Colorado, is described in the Northern Colorado guidebook.
 Much of it is on secondary road.
 The northern portion should be relocated to minimize views of a 1000-turbine wind energy farm being constructed south of Rawlins.
 The southern half of the segment, in national forest, includes the tranquil Huston Park Wilderness.

 Enjoy the CDT by backpacking or hiking in Wyoming.